davidwesst/talks/talks/integrations-orchestrations-automations/index.md

 * Integration Strategy v1.0 from 2021 did not rollout as hoped
   * Data Copy/Sync Pattern used almost exclusively
+* Lacked Experience in Modern Integration Development (a.k.a.
+Cloud-Native)
 * Integration wasn't quite an Integration
-* Cloud-Native Development Skills were lacking

 ---